f0rr0/church-encoding/README.md

 ```

 ## Usage
-There are 3 different builds in `commonjs`, `umd` and `esmodule` format, should you choose to have a preference or environment constraints.
+There are 3 different builds in `commonjs`, `umd` and `esmodule` format, should you have a preference or environment constraints.
 Normally, modern tools will automatically pick the `esmodule` build which enables tree-shaking.
 ```js
   import {
     cons,